keithbuhler/keithbuhler.github.io/Buhler-CV.md

 9. "The Virtue of Constancy," Hope Academy, 2009.
 10. "Life Experience as a Text: Learning From Initiatives," Torrey Honors Institute, 2007.

+### WORKS IN PROGRESS

+1. "Organic Naturalism: Teleological Realism in the Foundation of Ethics" (submitted for initial review)
+2. "The Case for Agnosticism about Causal Closure" (submitted for initial review)
+4. "Practical, Rational Motivation"  (in progress)